ChrisRisner/chrisrisner.github.io/_posts/2015-11-06-Setting-Up-Continuous-Deployment-for-Android-with-VSTS-and-HockeyApp.markdown

 ###Shortly after this post, Visual Studio Online was rebranded as Visual Studio Team Services.
 Same great service, more logical name!

 Last year in November, I helped with an event in New York called Connect().
 At that event, one of the things we showed off was the next generation build system for [Visual Studio Online (VSO)](https://www.visualstudio.com/).
 This system enabled building of all sorts of apps.
 More than just building the apps though, it also enabled running unit tests, fulfilling the needs of continuous integration, and also allowed for additional abilities like packaging up an application, sending the results somewhere, and much more.
-What was so great, and was really the reason for my involvement, was that this next gen build system worked with so many platforms and programming languages.
+What was so great, and was really the reason for my involvement, was that this next-gen build system worked with so many platforms and programming languages.
 Of primary importance to me: Android and iOS.
-You can [watch the full annoucement related to the VSO build system here](https://channel9.msdn.com/Events/Visual-Studio/Connect-event-2014/015) if you like.
+You can [watch the full announcement related to the VSO build system here](https://channel9.msdn.com/Events/Visual-Studio/Connect-event-2014/015) if you like.

 ##HockeyApp